-The Head of Finance and Corporate Services, Inigo Churchill, is the lead for all queries under the General Data Protection Regulations (“GDPR”).
-Inigo can be contacted at email@example.com
+Steve Broughton and Numi Bababunmi are the leads for all queries under the General Data Protection Regulations (“GDPR”).
+They can be contacted at email@example.com

 Cognus has also engaged an external Data Protection Officer, ensuring the highest standards of scrutiny and challenge to our data processing.
 The external Data Protection officer is provided by IT Governance, an experienced provider of data security services within the public sector.

 Data subjects are able to complain to Cognus Limited about: